Following system colour scheme Selected dark colour scheme Selected light colour scheme

 • Index verifiability: in the status quo, the only attestation provided by the index is an optional PGP signature per release file (see PGP signatures).
 These signatures are not (and cannot be) checked by the index either for well-formedness or for validity, since the index has no mechanism for identifying the right public key for the signature.
 This PEP overcomes this limitation by ensuring that provenance objects contain all of the metadata needed by the index to verify an attestation’s validity.

-This PEP proposes a generic attestation format, containing an attestation payload for signature generation, with the expectation that index providers adopt the format with a suitable source of identity for signature verification, such as Trusted Publishing.
+This PEP proposes a generic attestation format, containing an attestation statement for signature generation, with the expectation that index providers adopt the format with a suitable source of identity for signature verification, such as Trusted Publishing.

 Design Considerations